evmcnb/quartz/content/Pearls/Epididymitis.md

 Common caused by local spread of STIs.
 - Chlamydia trachomatis
 - Neisseria gonorrhoeae
-- E.col in older adults with low-risk sexual history
+- E.col or Kleb pneumoniae in older adults with low-risk sexual history

 **Features**: